On this page

 If you employ staff, you must draw up a risk inventory and evaluation (RI&E) before you open your catering business.
 You can use the hotel and catering RI&E (Horeca RI&E) model for this purpose.

-14. Register with the Dutch Business Register and Dutch Tax Administration
+14. Register with the Dutch Commercial Register and Dutch Tax Administration